Motion#

 position#

-The position block returns the robot’s current x or y-coordinate as an integer, measured in millimeters.
+The position reporter block reports the robot’s current x or y-coordinate.

 x position in mm reporter block#